 Additionally, we believe middle school needs to be fun to engage the young adolescent mind.
-We play often, laugh frequently, and embrace wholeheartedly our commitment to care for our younger classmates in our elementary school and Nest.
-For example, it is common to see middle school students playing with elementary students at recess.
-Authentic interactions with our younger Eagles provides our middle school students with opportunities to lead by example by serving as role models.
+We play often, laugh frequently, and embrace wholeheartedly our commitment to care for our younger classmates in the elementary school and Nest.
+For example, it is common to see mixed-age groups of K-8th students playing together during our shared morning recess.
+Authentic interactions with our younger Eagles provide our middle school students with opportunities to lead by example and serve as role models.

 To learn more about our days, please see the sample schedule to the right and our class descriptions below.

 Explore our classes

 Social-emotional intelligence animates our community and curriculum from Early Childhood through 8th Grade through our staff.
 Each week of the year, the whole school has a guiding character trait, or “Eagle Feather.”
 In Middle School, we focus on Eagle Feathers during our Advisory time, 20 minutes every day in our grade-based homerooms.
 Through a combination of reflection, discussion, skits, journaling, small-group work, and 1-on-1 mentorship sessions, we practice SEL skills and executive functioning habits.
 Walk into an ECDS Advisory class and you might find us working on how to give a sincere apology (and how to accept one), receiving feedback gracefully, staying organized, asking for help, random acts of kindness, setting measurable, realistic goals, and even how to give a good handshake.
 While our Division Director is the primary point of contact for Middle School and individual teachers are always open to meet, the faculty Advisors for each grade provide another point of connection and partnership with families.